What Happens During a Heart Attack

 If you’re with someone who appears to be having a heart attack, calling 911 is still the very first thing you should do.

 “Getting medical support for that person as soon as you can is always your first action.
 When waiting for an ambulance to arrive, taking aspirin is a reasonable step.
-If this isn’t the first heart problem for the individual, taking nitroglycerin is also a good measure, along with an aspirin,” Dr. Chawla says.
+If this isn’t the first heart problem for the individual, taking nitroglycerin (used to treat chest pain) is also a good measure, along with an aspirin,” Dr. Cookman says.

 What Happens After a Heart Attack?